-I don’t generally give much credence to management or lifestyle books which propone to provide the secrets to success; we are all defined by unique sets of circumstances and experiences which ultimately propels us down one avenue or another.
+I don’t generally give much credence to management or lifestyle books which propone to provide the secrets to success; we are all defined by unique sets of circumstances and experiences which ultimately propel us down one avenue or another.
 What works for you is unlikely to work for me and visa versa – we are individuals, not robots.

 I do however believe in taking note from those who have the integrity of purpose and imaginative vision to try to do things differently; whether it be for the sake of improving something or just pure experimentation.
 This is why I was intrigued to see that the founders of 37signals (Jason Fried and David Heinemeir Hansson), makers of Basecamp and other excellent web apps, had written a book called REWORK.

-All of 37signal’s products are built on the premise of providing the core basics in a well-designed package that allows you get stuff done and nothing more.
-It’s a philosophy which tends to divide groups into those who love its simplicity and those who get frustrated by their lack of features (often likely due to that fact that they don’t have complexity to hide incompetence behind anymore).
+All of 37signal’s products are built on the premise of providing the core basics in a well-designed package that allows you to get stuff done and nothing more.
+It’s a philosophy which tends to divide groups into those who love its simplicity and those who get frustrated by their lack of features (often likely due to the fact that they don’t have complexity to hide incompetence behind anymore).

 - Ignore “real world” constraints – they’re just an excuse for not trying

-- There’s always enough time if you spend it right – it all depends how much you want it
+- There’s always enough time if you spend it right – it all depends on how much you want it

 - Always look for stuff to remove, simplify and streamline – curate, stick to the essentials